A little graphic up there under Barack Obama, who, by the way, called Republicans racists in New Hampshire yesterday, will have that audio sound bite.

 Half my brain tied behind my back just to make it fair.

-So I'm reading the New York Times over the weekend, and I am the lead and closing item of the story on the rift in the Republican Party and on the right over the Iraq surrender groups report.
+So I'm reading the New York Times over the weekend, and I am the lead and closing item of the story on the rift in the Republican Party and on the right over the Iraq Surrender Group's report.

-Rush Limbaugh called it stupid, Rush Limbo.
+Rush Limbaugh called it stupid.

-There's quoted all over the place.
+Rush Limbaugh is quoted all over the place.

 Instead, the party that'll control Congress in January plans to focus on stepped up oversight of Bush's plans for the war.

-Carl Levin will take over the Armed Services Committee, says he's going to hold three hearings on Bush's plans for Iraq and is prepared to subpoena documents to review past missteps.
+He says he's going to hold three hearings on Bush's plans for Iraq and is prepared to subpoena documents to review past missteps.

-Democrats also uh eyeing ways to attach conditions to war funds that won't hurt the troops and may even attract Republican support.
+Democrats also eyeing ways to attach conditions to war funds that won't hurt the troops and may even attract Republican support.

 So they're not getting behind it either.